noahfeder/react_redux_boilerplate/README.md

 ## Testing

 This repo is set up to enable a tdd style of development. the [enzyme](http://airbnb.io/enzyme/) test library is used for rendering and qurying.
-I recommend using the 'shallow' render method to ensure that you are only testing your individual components, and not its childrem.
+I recommend using the 'shallow' render method to ensure that you are only testing your individual components, and not its children.

 ## Philosophy